Many of the Copyright Agency’s visual artists members are Aboriginal and Torres Strait Islander artists.

-Guidelines produced by the Australia Council for the Arts take you through the legal, ethical and moral considerations for the use of Indigenous Australian cultural intellectual property.
-The guidelines are based on nine principles that include secrecy and confidentiality, communication, consultation, consent, attribution and copyright.
+Protocols produced by the Australia Council for the Arts take you through the legal, ethical and moral considerations for the use of First Nations cultural and intellectual property.
+The guidelines are based on ten principles that include self-determination; communication, consultation and consent; attribution; and recognition and protection.

 These guidelines are relevant to anyone working in or with the Indigenous arts sector, including:

 - people working within related fields of Indigenous art form practice